Todd812/nws-alert-map/README.md

 An interactive web map displaying real-time National Weather Service (NWS) active alerts across the United States, with smart zone highlighting, customizable alert colors, and advanced filtering.

 # Install
-Upload both files to your server.
+Upload the files to your server.
 Open https://yourdomain.com/weatheralerts.php in your browser.
+You don't need to unzip the shapefiles they are processed through the map.

 ## Live Demo